 - (a) a vessel's keel has been laid; or - (b) construction identifiable with the vessel has begun and at least the lesser of 50 tonnes, or 10% of the estimated mass of all structural material, of the vessel had been assembled.

-dangerous goods has the meaning given by the Navigation Act 2012.

-day passenger, for a vessel, means a passenger who is not provided with sleeping accommodation.
+dangerous goods has the same meaning as in NSCV Part C4. day passenger, for a vessel, means a passenger who is not provided with sleeping accommodation.